onyxpoint/ppolicy-check-password/README.md

     ```

 **Note:** You will also need to install `libcrack2-dev` on the host where you
 install  `slapd`.
-Otherwise, you will recedive the following (misleading)
+Otherwise, you will receive the following (misleading)
 error:

 ```